 Erythromycin is a macrolide antibiotic that was originally discovered in 1952.
 It can be used for treating various infections and also has an indication for a non-infectious pathology.

-Traditionally, it has been used for various respiratory infections, prophylaxis of neonatal conjunctivitis and chlamydia.
-It is also FDA approved for treating skin infections, syphilis and pelvic inflammatory disease (PID).
-If mixed with tretinoin cream, it is effective for treating acne.
+Traditionally, it has been used for various respiratory infections (ie - community acquired pneumonia, Legionnaires disease), prophylaxis of neonatal conjunctivitis and chlamydia.
+It is also FDA approved for treating skin infections, intestinal amebiasis, rheumatic fever prophylaxis, syphilis and pelvic inflammatory disease (PID).
+If mixed with tretinoin cream or benozyl peroxide, it is effective for treating acne.
 During pregnancy, it can be used for the prevention of Group B streptococcal infection in the newborn.
 Although, some literature shows specific forms of erythromycin may not be fully safe in pregnant women.
 Erythromycin is also used off-label for treating gastroparesis; also known as delayed gastric emptying.
 However, treatment of gastroparesis is a non-FDA approved indication.

 Once erythromycin is orally administered, it is easily absorbed through the gastrointestinal system.
 It readily diffuses into most bodily fluids.
 Erythromycin is concentrated in the liver and is then later excreted in bile.
 Erythromycin can also be administered in intravenous form, topical form and ophthalmic form.

 The side effect profile of erythromycin includes those commonly seen in most antibiotics: nausea, abdominal pain, and diarrhea.
 As all macrolide antibiotics cause QT prolongation; erythromycin causes the most significant prolongation of the QT interval.
 Rarely, serious rashes such as Stevens-Johnson syndrome may occur.